 This PhD seeks to explore what is known about children (aged <16) in Scotland who are considering suicide.
 It will explore current policy and health service responses to children referred for suicidal ideation, or attempted suicide, and establish whether there is a gap in service response/provision.
 Concerned with capturing the experiences and documenting the journey of these children, it will inform best practice in this field.

-What specific responses, and interventions does this research tell us children presenting with suicidal behaviours (including ideation) need?
+What do specific responses, and interventions this research tell us children presenting with suicidal behaviours (including ideation) need?

 This study will involve mixed methods and the following linked studies:

 Narrative Literature Review using research questions as a framework for analysis.

 Purpose: Identity, assess and interpret what is known about children and suicide, service provisions and responses in Scotland, and internationally.
 Identify gaps in policy and research.
 Use findings to inform the development of research tools; structured interviews, questionnaires etc.

 Data Source: Web and bibliographic databases: Google Scholar, TRIP database, Applied Social Science Index and Abstracts, International Bibliography of Social Sciences, Science Direct, Medline, PubMed, PsychInfo.

 Study 1.
 Longitudinal Study of CAMHS referrals for suicidality:

 Purpose: Map care pathways and experiences of children referred to CAMH's where there is suicidal ideation and/or suicidal behaviours.

 Data Source: Two different NHS board CAMH's teams.